OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Set up env variables ONE_AUTH to contain user:password and ONE_XMLRPC to point to the OpenNebula cloud:

 .. prompt:: bash # auto

     # export ONE_AUTH=~/.one/one_auth
     # export ONE_XMLRPC=https://<ONE FRONTEND>:2633/RPC2

 Step 3 - Use with vCenter
 ================================================================================

-For vCenter hypervisor you will need to follow this steps:
+For vCenter hypervisor you will need to follow these steps to be able to use Docker Machine:

     * Make sure you have a network defined in vCenter to connect Docker to.
     * Create a template in vCenter with the desired capacity (CPU, Memory), a new hard disk (select the desired capacity) and new CD/DVD Drive (Datastore    ISO File) with the ISO of the selected OS.
 Make sure you check Connect At Power On.
 Do not specify a network.
     * In OpenNebula you will need to import the template and the desired networks.
 Make sure you make the network type ipv4.